Data Sources

 - Non-English sources are indexed but may have less complete metadata.

-- Grey literature, theses, and non-DOI preprints have limited coverage.
+- Grey literature, theses, and preprints without paper IDs have limited coverage.

-- AI-discovered sources are extracted from web pages and may occasionally have incomplete metadata (e.g. missing abstracts or approximate citation counts).
+- Assisted-discovery sources are extracted from web pages and may occasionally have incomplete metadata (e.g. missing abstracts or approximate citation counts).

 If you notice incorrect metadata or have questions about our data sources, contact us at support@scholise.com.